The World's Oldest Cattle Breed

 >Highlands can live well into their 20's!
 In fact, many respected breeders receive calves from cows in their early 20's.
 Not only do these cattle as a breed outlive many other breeds, but they are healthy and robust to successfully produce for nearly two decades of calves.
 What this means to us is two things; invest wisely in which animals you add to your herd as they will be your foundation stock for many years, and when you commit to a highland keep in mind you are committing to a longer-lived animal who will need feeding, care and your commitment to them.

 >Highlands are considered a 'dual purpose' cattle breed.
 Meaning, they can be utilized for meat and dairy use.
-Many today also enjoy them as pasture companions much like keeping a family horse.
+Many today also enjoy them as pasture companions much like keeping a family horse on a larger pasture.

 >Highly feed efficient, Highlands require less food to maintain their body mass, heat, energy and performance.
 They are efficient grazers and move in the traditional tight-packed group as a herd while grazing, instead of the spread out single-animal grazing so many other breeds have been selectively bred for by humans.
 This model of tight, rotational grazing has been found by sustainable and restorative agriculture experts to be a healthier fit for soil ecology, pasture management and a more sustainable way of keeping livestock.